CS6465: Emerging Cloud Technologies and Systems Challenges

 An Analysis of Linux Scalability to Many Cores.
 S. Boyd-Wickizer, M. Frans Kaashoek, Robert Morris, and Nickolai Zeldovich.
 9th USENIX Symposium on Operating Systems Design and Implementation, OSDI10, 2010, Oct.
 4-6 2010, Vancouver, BC, Canada.

 There has been a lot of recent work on NUMA machines and the issues that arise when multicore (or even just multithreaded) applications use the locking hardware to manage concurrency.
-This paper has a nice review of the work and focuses on a number of Linux-hosted applications to ask how well they co-exist with NUMA locking.
+The first (short) paper has a nice review of the work and focuses on a number of Linux-hosted applications to ask how well they co-exist with NUMA locking.
 The key finding is that a fairly small number of changes are needed, but that "NUMA-blind" locking would indeed be quite slow.
+The second paper is longer and focuses on a policy they call "scalable commutativity" for multicore program design.

 |Thu Oct 26||19.
 ASPLOS paper on efficiency of Corfu over NUMA architectures.||